Nikaoto/deep/README.md

 deep = require "deep"
 ```

+// TODO add inline demo

 Drawing objects with deep is straightforward - inside `love.draw()`, queue your objects up and
 then call `deep:drawAll()`.

 To queue up your objects, simply use the listed functions like you would use their love versions.

-deep's functions work exactly like their love.graphics counterparts.
+Deep's functions work exactly like their love.graphics counterparts.

-***NOTE:** only use z axis values of 0 and above. deep does not support negative axis values for now.*
+**NOTE:** only use z axis values of 0 and above.*

-***NOTE2:** draw order on the same z axis works just like the traditional draw order in LOVE2D:
+**NOTE2:** draw order on the same z axis works just like the traditional draw order in LOVE2D:
 each draw call draws over the previous ones*

 <br><br>